WebFiori/http/README.md

 </p>

 ## API Docs
 This library is a part of <a>WebFiori Framework</a>.
-To access API docs of the library, you can visid the following link: https://webfiori.com/docs/restEasy .
+To access API docs of the library, you can visid the following link: https://webfiori.com/docs/webfiori/restEasy .

 ## The Idea
 The idea of the library is as follows, when a client performs a request to a web service, he is usually intersted in performing specific action.
 Related actions are kept in one place as a set of web services (e.g. CRUD operations on a reasorce).
 The client can pass arguments (or parameters) to the end point (the services set) in request body or as a query string.

-An end point is represented as the class <a href="https://webfiori.com/docs/restEasy/WebService">WebService</a> and a set of web service (or end ponts) are represented by the class <a href="https://webfiori.com/docs/restEasy/WebServicesSet">WebServicesSet</a>.
-Also, body parameters represented by the class <a href="https://webfiori.com/docs/restEasy/RequestParameter">RequestParameter</a>.
+An end point is represented by the class [`AbstractWebService`](https://webfiori.com/docs/webfiori/restEasy/AbstractWebService) and a set of web service (or end ponts) are grouped using the class [`WebServicesManager`](https://webfiori.com/docs/webfiori/restEasy/WebServicesManager).
+Also, body parameters represented by the class [`RequestParameter`](https://webfiori.com/docs/webfiori/restEasy/RequestParameter).

 ## Features
-* Full support for creating REST services using JSON notation.
+* Full support for creating REST services that supports JSON as response.
 * Support for basic data filtering and validation.
 * The ability to create custom filters based on the need.
+* Support for `application/json` content type for `POST` and `PUT` request methods.

 ## Supported PHP Versions
 The library support all versions starting from version 5.6 up to version 7.4.